 Why would you increase your organic traffic in app stores, when paid acquisition is a much quicker way to grow your user base?
-When developers talk about 'promoting' their product, many of them mean paid acquisition channels such as Facebook, Google AdWords, cross-promotion and other means.
+When developers talk about 'promoting' their product and expecting growth when tracking mobile app installs, many of them mean paid acquisition channels such as Facebook, Google AdWords, Apple Store ads, cross-promotion, and other means.
 Organic channel, however, is one of the most valuable traffic sources for acquiring new users.
 Organic traffic yields higher conversion actions (e.g., subscription/in-app purchase) than any other paid channel.

-Your work with organic traffic starts with App Store Optimization, or more simply — ASO.
+Your app strategy and work with organic traffic starts with App Store Optimization, or more simply — ASO.
 Basically, it means promoting your product in app stores, like the App Store, Google Play, Amazon Appstore, and others.
-Most ASO activities are aimed at increasing search visibility by optimizing text.
+It’s app store SEO, more or less.
+Most ASO marketing activities are aimed at increasing search visibility by optimizing text.
 But an ASO expert's job covers way more than that.
 For instance, enhancing the graphics on the app's page aims to increase the download conversion from page views/impressions, which impacts all traffic sources.
 That's why an increasing number of companies are on the lookout for ASO experts.

-Even if you don't have an in-house professional or aren't ready to invest millions in advertisement, you should still work with organic channels.
+Even if you don't have an in-house mobile growth professional or aren't ready to invest millions in advertising, you should still work with organic channels.
 Here's a quick guide to getting started:

 - Study the market and your competitors.

 - Select keywords and text.

 - Work on your graphics.

 - Analyze your product's reviews and average rating.

 - Publish the changes.

 - Wait a while and then evaluate the results.